OSM-Notes/OSM-Notes-Ingestion/docs/Documentation.md

 1. **Internet Connectivity**: General internet access is available
 2. **Planet Server Access**: Can connect to `planet.openstreetmap.org`
-3. **OSM API Access and Version**: Can connect to `api.openstreetmap.org` and verifies that the API version is 0.6 (as required by the project)
+3. **OSM API Access and Version**: Can connect to `api.openstreetmap.org` and verifies that the API version is 0.6 (as required by the project) by querying the `/api/versions` endpoint
 4. **Overpass API Access**: Can connect to Overpass API endpoints (for boundary downloads)